Asheville Authors and the Literary Scene

 During his professional lifetime and in the years afterward, Wolfe was – with Hemingway and Faulkner – considered one of the best serious novelists of the century.
 Some critics put him at the very top of the list.
 Since then, his reputation has been in decline, and his sprawling books are no longer widely read except in college English classes, but he remains Asheville’s best-known literary figure.
 The cycle may one day turn again; readers and critics may rediscover Wolfe.

-Today, you can visit Wolfe landmarks including the boarding house he called “Dixieland” in Look Homeward, Angel, the marble angel of the title at the Oakdale Cemetery in Hendersonville and his grave at Riverside Cemetery.
+Today, you can visit Wolfe landmarks including the boarding house he called “Dixie” in Look Homeward, Angel, the marble angel of the title at the Oakdale Cemetery in Hendersonville and his grave at Riverside Cemetery.
 (See below.)
-There is a reproduction of the angel on Pack Square in Downtown Asheville.

 Another Tom Wolfe, the white-suited New York sophisticate, also wrote unflatteringly about Western North Carolina in his 2004 novel, I Am Charlotte Simmons.
-His fictional main character is a student at elite Dupont University – said to be a combination of Harvard, Yale, Princeton, Duke and Stanford -- and is from Sparta, N.C., in Alleghany County.
+His fictional main character is a student at elite Dupont University – said to be a combination of Harvard, Yale, Princeton, Duke and Stanford -- who is from Sparta in Alleghany County.
+Wolfe died in 2018.

 F. Scott Fitzgerald